HosamAyoub/Payment-Application/README.md

 * REFUND: this means that you will return something and wants your money back to your bank account.
 * Pre-Authorization: means holding an amount of money from your account, e.g Hotel reservation.
 * VOID: this means canceling the transaction, e.g if the seller entered the wrong amount.

-Implemented the SALE transaction only by simulating the card, terminal(ATM), and the server.

 ## The project can be distributed over 6 main tasks: